nswekosk/Continuous_Integration_Practice/README.md

 3. Create a Ubuntu Docker container with Jenkins by way of a Dockerfile.
 4. Upload the Dockerfile to our git repo and configure Docker Hub.
 	- This will build the container every time we change contents of that file.
 	- Docker Hub is a registry for our images.
-	-
+5. Use Ubuntu VM and Jenkins together.
+	- Specify in our Vagrantfile that we want our container to be set and run every time we start the VM.